paduagroup/clandp/README.md

         packmol < pack.inp

-    Coordinates will be written to the file `simbox.xyz`.
-You can use a molecular viewer such as RasMol or VMD to look at the `.xyz` files (`fftool.py` has an option to write the IUPAC atomic symbols instead of the atom names of the force field).
+    Atom coordinates will be written to `simbox.xyz`.
+You can use a molecular viewer such as RasMol or VMD to look at the `.xyz` files (`fftool.py` has an option to write IUPAC atomic symbols instead of the atom names from the force field).

-4. Use `fftool.py` to build the input files for LAMMPS or DL_POLY containing the force field parameters and the coordinates (read from `simbox.xyz`):
+4. Use `fftool.py` to build the input files for LAMMPS or DL_POLY containing the force field parameters and the coordinates:

-        fftool.py 20 c4c1im.zmat 20 ntf2.zmat --dlpoly
+        fftool.py 20 c4c1im.zmat 20 ntf2.zmat --lammps

 References